 If you are an expatriate and searching for global health insurance plans, it is critical that you select the right plan for you and your family.
 Without an appropriate health insurance plan, you may be putting your health and finances at risk.
-To help you make the best choices, in this article, we will discuss steps to avoid the common health insurance mistakes that expatriates sometimes make.
+To help you make the best choices, in this article, we will discuss steps to avoid the common international health insurance mistakes that expatriates sometimes make.
 The following common mistakes and advice relate to both individual health plans and corporate expat health plans.
 Remember, we all make mistakes, but when it comes to expat healthcare, it makes sense to read the points below to help avoid the following:

 Mistake #1: Not choosing a plan that can cover a pre-existing medical condition

 If you or your family member suffer from a medical condition, one of the most critical questions to ask of any health insurance plan is whether it would cover pre-existing medical conditions.
 Most of the insurers will exclude pre-existing medical conditions; however, some will charge an additional premium to approve the application, but this depends on the severity of the medical condition.
 For example, how serious the condition is, how long you have been treatment free and the potential costs of treatment.
 There is usually an exception for group plans because the risk is spread among healthy and unhealthy people – such group plans can often cover pre-existing medical conditions if the number of employees covered is large enough (usually 10 or 20 employees.)

 Expat Financial works with global medical insurance companies who can provide full coverage for pre-existing medical conditions on the medical coverage for both the employees and dependents if the employer has more than 25 or 30 global employees – including both expats and local nationals.
 These excellent insurance plans can even provide full coverage for an expat group of only two or three expat employees.
 This is a significant advantage for any expat employer as almost all employees or dependents, especially older ones, will have at least one medical condition.
 To learn more, please contact us or obtain a free quote online.